-Pt.
-II provides an overview of how crypto-assets are held in custody; Pt.
-III outlines our research sample; Pt.
-IV presents findings on custody practices, including safekeeping, key storage, outsourcing, asset segregation, insolvency protection, client entitlements, reuse, liability cap, and choice of law, courts and arbitration; Pt.
-V argues; Pt.
-VI concludes.
+This article provides an overview of how crypto-assets are held in custody before outlining the research sample.
+The article then presents findings on custody practices, including safekeeping, key storage, outsourcing, asset segregation, insolvency protection, client entitlements, reuse, liability cap, and choice of law, courts, and arbitration.
+Finally, the argument and conclusion are set out.

 NCER-FT - FinTech National Centre of Excellence in Research